 My story makes me uniquely qualified to design and build the GARDENERS BEEHIVE.
 With an interest in bees ( Apis mellifera ) not beekeeping!
-My interest is investigating bees in the wild , in their natural setting.
-So from these observation I have deduced that, yes bees are under pressure from all sorts of thing.
-But simplest of these to fix is to simply give them a safe home to live.
-Solving this, I have made my mission!
-After trying many different designs over quite a few decades, and using all the data I had collected from hunting bees.
+My interest is mostly investigating bees in the wild.
+Bees are under pressure from all sorts of thing.
+But simplest of these to fix is to simply give them a safe, natural home to live.
+Solving this, is my mission!
+After trying many different designs over quite a few decades, and using all the data I had collected from observing bees.
 I have developed a nest that is so convincing, to bees, they will just move in on their own!
 But more impressive is they will stay, But even more impressive, is they will thrive in a GARDENERS-BEEHIVE.

 Where did it all start?
 Well from humble beginnings helping with the bees on my Grandfathers farm in Africa as a little boy, To catching my first swarm when I was about twelve years old.
 Then as a hobby of beelineing (tracking down wild colones).
 I have always seemed to have had bees around.
 Never really for honey either, but more for the fascination of bees.
 Now with bees under greater threat than ever!
 I am using all I have learnt, putting all of that into a concerted effort to help bees, by helping people, help bees.

-With my interest in bees being more about bees than beekeeping, I needed to build a nest for a colony that lost their home, after an Oak tree had been feld, not far from here.
-So from all the data I had at my fingertips, mostly from "bee's in the wild" I built my first bee nest.
+With my interest in bees being more about bees than beekeeping, I needed to build a nest for a colony that lost their home, after an Oak tree had been feld.
+Using the data I have from "bee's in the wild" I built my first bee nest.
 That was many years ago now.
 Many, many more have been built since then.
 Bee centred not honey centred.
 Bee-hosting not bee-keeping, a different mindset meant something totally new.
-Then about three years ago, I was talking bees with a work colleague "You have to tell the world!" he said "about your bee nest" he insisted, "And you are the only one who can!"
+Then about four years ago now, I was talking bees with a work colleague.
+He was amazed !!
+"You have to tell the world!" he said, and he insisted, "And you are the only one who can!"
 From that conversation, now I will with all my conviction, try my best to make something of the "Gardeners Beehive"

 Gardeners Beehive Family.